Choosing the right health care provider for pregnancy and childbirth

 - Your beliefs and desires about natural childbirth

 An obstetrician (OB) is a doctor who has special training in women's health and pregnancy.

-OB doctors specialize in both caring for women during pregnancy and labor, and delivering their babies.
+OB doctors specialize in both caring for women during pregnancy and labor and delivering their babies.

 Some OBs have advanced training in caring for high-risk pregnancies.
 They are called maternal-fetal medicine specialists, or perinatologists.
 Women may be advised to see an OB specialist if they:

-- Had an earlier complicated pregnancy
+- Had a previous complicated pregnancy

 - Are expecting twins, triplets, or more

 - Need to have a cesarean delivery (C-section), or had one in the past